Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Unlike the stereotypical sharks and rays, the Holocephali (chimaeras or ratfish) have a diphycercal tail (equally sized fin lobes, with the tail vertebrae located between them), lack scales (lost secondarily in evolution), and have teeth modified as grinding plates that are used to feed on mollusks and other invertebrates (Figure 29.15b).
 Unlike sharks with elasmobranch or naked gills, chimaeras have four pairs of gills covered by an operculum.
 Many species have a pearly iridescence and are extremely pretty.

-The photo shows a stingray with a long, thin body and a circular head, resting on the sandy bottom.
+Photo A shows a stingray with a long, thin body and a circular head, resting on the sandy bottom.
+Photo B shows a spotted ratfish with fins and a long slender tail, but with no visible gill slits.

 Figure 29.15 Cartilaginous fish. (a) Stingray.
 This stingray blends into the sandy bottom of the ocean floor.
-A spotted ratfish (b) Hydrolagus colliei credit a "Sailn1"/Flickr; (credit: a "Sailn1"/Flickr b: Linda Snook / MBNMS [Public domain], via Wikimedia Commons.)
+A spotted ratfish (b) Hydrolagus colliei. (credit: a "Sailn1"/Flickr b: Linda Snook / MBNMS [Public domain], via Wikimedia Commons.)

 Osteichthyes: Bony Fishes